ottokiksmaler/nx500_nx1_modding/video-bitrate-mods/nx-patch-v4.0/README.txt

    along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

-Changes since v3.0:
+Version 4.1
+  - added automatic installer

+Version 4.0:
   - supports (only) NX500 v1.12 and NX1 v1.41
   - renamed to nx-patch as it is intended to contain more than just bitrate adjustments :-) (watch this space)
   - removed NX500 15 min UHD and 25 min FHD/50 and FHD/60 limits
-  - enabled permanent DEV menu access without a SD card "special" file NB you still need to do the key dance to activate it
+  - enabled permanent DEV menu access without a "special" SD card file NB you still need to do the key dance to activate it
   - enabled (many) more video slots - see enclosed nx-patch.png
-  - self-contained - does not rely on any additional scripts to identify camera model and version.
-Does not need bash for model and version check which should improve camera stability through (much) lower memory requirements
+  - self-contained - does not rely on any additional scripts or on bash to identify camera model and version which should improve camera stability through (much) lower memory requirements
   - improved safety and flexibility: only applies patches that are compatible with camera model on which it runs.
   - eliminated gdb :-) - program is now only 26kB